-The Owner will send the initial rent increase request either to the Leasing Officer or directly s to the Leasing OfficeInspections Departments, who will determine whether or not the requested rent is reasonable and advise the Leasing Officer of same.
+The Owner will send the initial rent increase request either to the Leasing Officer or directly to the Inspections Department, who will determine whether or not the requested rent is reasonable and advise the Leasing Officer of same.
 The Leasing Officer will then send the Participant the BHA Lease Amendment Form which advises the Participant of the new contract rent, BHA subsidy and Participant share of rent.
-Owner of the effects of the increase.
-The Leasing Officer and the Owner will discuss an3.3.5 y difference between the current Contract Rent and the Payment Standard for the particular Family size and Unit size and how the increase in rent may affect the Participant or the BHA's portion of the rent.
-If the Owner wishes to proceed with the request after discussing the increase with the Leasing Officer, the rent increase request will be filed in the Participant's folder and forwarded to the BHA Department of Inspections.
-The BHA Department of Inspections will approve or deny all rent increase requests and notify the Leasing Officer, Owner, and the Participant of the decision.

 If the BHA grants a rent increase the adjusted rent will be the lesser of: